- Student Care

 At APIS, students are known and cared for.
 We have multiple tiers to support students - academically, socially, emotionally, and physically.

 At APIS, everyone is known and cared for.
 Our middle and high school students are assigned into small groups with one teacher.
 Advisory groups are a way to connect students with each other and with an adult in our community.
 Advisors also serve as a connection between parents and the school.
 During weekly advisory meetings, students discuss multicultural topics, set goals, learn about their personalities, and develop stronger character skills.
-Lessons are developed from internationally-recognized programs like Wildwood, University of Berkeley, and Stanford University.
+Lessons are developed from internationally-recognized programs like Wildwood, Stanford University, and University of California, Berkeley.

 Evening Study Hall